arcaneframework/arcanefem/docs/README.md

 # Introduction

 **ArcaneFEM** is a collection of high-performance Finite Element Method (FEM) solvers built on the [Arcane Framework](https://github.com/arcaneframework/framework), designed for massively parallel computing on both CPU and GPU architectures.
-The solver showcases advanced numerical algorithms optimized for large-scale scientific computing in heterogeneous computing environments.

-ArcaneFEM provides a comprehensive suite of FEM-based solvers that leverage the power of modern parallel computing architectures.
-Built upon the robust Arcane Framework, these solvers are engineered to handle complex engineering and scientific problems with exceptional performance and scalability.
+The solver showcases advanced numerical algorithms optimized for large-scale scientific computing in heterogeneous computing environments.ArcaneFEM provides a comprehensive suite of FEM-based solvers that leverage the power of modern parallel computing architectures,these solvers are engineered to handle complex engineering and scientific problems with exceptional performance and scalability.
+ArcaneFEM provides the following solvers in 2D and 3D:
+- Laplace equation
+- Poisson equation
+- Fourier conduction (steady-state heat transfer)
+- Electrostatics
+- Potential Flow Theory (Aerodynamics)
+- Transient Heat Transfer
+- Bilaplacian problems
+- Linear Elasticity
+- Elastodynamics
+- Soildynamics

 ### Key Features